microsoft/SLG-Business-Applications/demos/HHS/CHASE/readme.md

 [![demo_video_thumbnail](https://i.imgur.com/kZder4h.png)](https://youtu.be/F4pPeF-AMxQ)

-## What Technology makes this possible?
+## What technology makes this possible?
-CHASE, a vision for the future of Child Welfare in the era of AI Agents, is powered by a group of discreet capabilities on the Microsoft Powerplatform.
-These technologies come together to create a unified solution that is both external facing (families) and internal facing (Children & Family Service).
+CHASE is a vision for how AI agents can modernize child welfare.
+It brings together Microsoft technologies into a connected solution that supports both frontline case workers and the families they serve.

 ![solution architecture](https://i.imgur.com/WZIj2np.jpeg)

-- **Copilot Studio** serves as the AI Agent engine, performing in the background in parallel to Sarah's efforts.
-A Copilot Studio autonomous (background) agent reviews prior case history to synthesize the pre-visit briefing that Sarah reads in the morning.
-Post-visit, this agent reviews the transcript from the meeting and takes action to proactively file draft notes and suggested next steps for Sarah for her to review later.
-When Sarah selects which next steps to pursue, it works in the background to get a head start on those tasks.
+- **Copilot Studio** powers the CHASE agent experience.
+An autonomous background agent reviews prior case history to generate Sarah's pre-visit briefing, then analyzes visit transcripts to draft case notes, surface risks, recommend next steps, and begin approved follow-up work in parallel.
-- **Power Apps** serves as CHASE's User Interface, a pane of glass that Sarah can use to review CHASE's output, including the dashboards, visit summaries, and proactive work against the case.
+- **Power Apps** provides the CHASE experience for case workers: a single place for Sarah to review dashboards, visit summaries, recommendations, and the progress CHASE is making on her behalf.
-- **Power Pages** serves to host the public-facing SNAP Portal, allowing families like Rebecca's to visit a public-facing site to complete and submit their application for SNAP benefits.
+- **Power Pages** hosts the public-facing SNAP portal, giving families like Rebecca's a simple digital experience to resume, complete, and submit benefit applications.
-- **Dynamics 365** and **Dataverse** serve as a Unified HHS Enterprise platform, with two spokes:
+- **Dynamics 365** and **Dataverse** provide the unified HHS platform foundation, connecting child welfare and eligibility processes across a shared data and application layer:
-    - **Comprehensive Child Welfare Information System (CCWIS)**: a CCWIS system, built on Dyamics 365, serves as the core CCWIS system, securely storing full case history for all families.
-CHASE integrates with this system to both read data to acquire case context and write data (drafted case notes, suggested next steps, task progress, etc).
+    - **Comprehensive Child Welfare Information System (CCWIS)**: Built on Dynamics 365, the CCWIS system serves as the system of record for family case history.
+CHASE reads from it to understand case context and writes back draft notes, suggested actions, and task progress for worker review.
-    - **Integrated Eligibility System (IES)**: a IES system, built on Dynamics 365 serves as the core IES system, securely receiving and storing SNAP applications that are submitted via the online portal.
-Because this IES system is built on the same technology as their CCWIS system (a unified platform), CHASE is able to begin a SNAP application leveraging family information previously collected as part of the Child Welfare process.
+    - **Integrated Eligibility System (IES)**: Built on Dynamics 365, the IES system receives and stores SNAP applications submitted through the online portal.
+Because it operates on the same platform foundation as CCWIS, CHASE can intelligently pre-start an application using information already collected through the child welfare process.

 ## Credits
 CHASE was created by [Tim Hanewich](https://github.com/TimHanewich).